Skip to main content

 The collateralType under collateralProvisions should be set to "Cash" to define this as a cash collateralised loan.
 These types can be found under the economicTerms->collateral type.

-An example showing the location of the payouts for the cash collateral and the security being lent is provided below:
+An example showing the location of the security being lent and the payouts for the cash collateral is provided below:

 "economicTerms": {